 - The most prominent form of reduction is the "line-item" reduction.
-The item being eliminated is specifically identified and the resulting action is applied to the object classification in the program. - In some instances, an overall reduction is made to one or more agency's allowance and the specific items or functions to be affected are left to the discretion of the agency or department.
-This action permits the General Assembly to exercise overall financial control and to set fiscal policy without interfering with the management of the agency. - In addition to appropriation changes, the committees also propose language for inclusion in the budget bill placing limitations on the expenditure of funds or expressing legislative intent as to the use of funds.
-This can take two forms: - Fencing, a practice by the General Assembly of restricting the expenditure of appropriated funds to a specific purpose (either in the same program or in another program). - Restricted funding, the General Assembly may choose to make certain funding contingent upon agencies completing an action, such as submitting a report (i.e. a JCR report).
+The item being eliminated is specifically identified and the resulting action is applied to the object classification in the program.
+These reductions are made in the same section where proposed agency appropriations are indicated. - In some instances, an overall reduction is made to one or more agency's allowance and the specific items or functions to be affected are left to the discretion of the agency or department.
+This action permits the General Assembly to exercise overall financial control and to set fiscal policy without interfering with the management of the agency.
+These types of reductions are proposed in separate sections at the back of the budget bill, after the listing of proposed appropriations. - When the legislature wants to add funding for a particular purpose, it will use funding reduced from elsewhere in the budget and add it back in, along with language specifying the use of the funds.
+For the FY 2024 budget, which is the first fiscal year the legislature had this authority, these additions were provided in a separate section at the back of the budget bill rather than in the same part where reductions were made. - In addition to appropriation changes, the committees also propose language for inclusion in the budget bill placing limitations on the expenditure of funds or expressing legislative intent as to the use of funds.
+This can take two forms:

+- O Fencing, a practice by the General Assembly of restricting the expenditure of appropriated funds to a specific purpose (either in the same program or in another program). - O Restricted funding, the General Assembly may choose to make certain funding contingent upon agencies completing an action, such as submitting a report (i.e. a JCR report).
 This funding will not be released until the legislature has reviewed that report, sent to DBM confirmation that the funding is released, and DBM notifies the General Accounting Division (GAD) in the Comptroller's Office to that effect.